-Tamari is derived from soybeans and wheat and has a smoother and less salty flavor than regular soy sauce.
+Tamari is derived from soybeans and wheat and has a smoother and less salty umami flavor than regular soy sauce.
 It’s a regional soy sauce from central Japan.

 Table of Contents